iann0036/tabd/README.md

 ## Supported IDE's and Extensions

-The following extensions are known to be supported (though bugs will likely still exist):
+The following IDE's and extensions are known to be supported (though bugs will likely still exist):

 - **GitHub Copilot / GitHub Copilot Chat** (inline suggestions and edit/agent mode)
 - **Windsurf** (inline suggestions and edit/agent mode)